 The Health and Safety in Employment Act 1992 was replaced with the new 2015 Health and Safety at Work Act (HSWA).
-The HSWA became effective on April 4, 2016, and compromises approx 800 pages regulating the workplace safety requirements for ALL New Zealand businesses
+The HSWA became effective on April 4, 2016, and comprises approx 800 pages regulating the workplace safety requirements for ALL New Zealand businesses

 The Act introduces a new entity, the PCBU (Person Conducting Business or Undertaking) which applies to almost every situation except you sitting at home (not working) or shopping as a member of the public.
 Paid or unpaid there is scope in the act to cover you if you are doing something for a reward or gain or even just for volunteering.